Veriqloud/ubqc_squidasm/README.md

 #### 4.7 Statistics
 - run_UBQC.py was not working properly if the protocol was run N>1 times.
 Issue: Qubit array on the server's side was initialized before the program was run, leading to overwriting of the N-ths simulation qubit array through the N+1-st.
 - Including the initialization of the qubit array into the beginning of the server's instructions rather then before leads to reinitialization each time the simulation is run, solving the problem

+#### 4.8 Added noise
+- Noise was added in the simulation to achieve more realistic result; the applied model contains noise for local qubit operations on either party's side, but no noise emerging from the quantum communication channel itself.

 ## 5. Statistical results